 Let’s focus on each section.

-PHP is the first and the most scripting language in popularity for webpage development.
-Also, it can be embedded with HTML markups.
+PHP is the first and most popular scripting language in terms of webpage development.
+Also, it can be embedded with HTML markup.

 In the next few lines, I’ll explain what PHP means.